Homeopathy

 Homeopathy is a system of healing developed by the German physician Samuel Hahnemann in the 19th century.
 It uses remedies made primarily from natural substances which have been clinically proven to match problematic symptoms.
 The FDA approved remedies are diluted many times leaving only its molecular structure imprinted on the water it was dissolved in.
 It is this imprint that stimulates the immune system to heal itself.

-Homeopathy is part of conventional health care systems in Europe and South Asia.
+Homeopathy is part of conventional health care systems in Europe, South America, Australia and South Asia.
 There were once homeopathic hospitals throughout the United States during the first part of the twentieth century including over two dozen in New Jersey (Montclair Community Hospital; Saint Mary's in Passaic; Homeopathic Hospital of Essex County in East Orange, to mention a few) and it is now being rediscovered throughout North America.
 Two hundred years of clinical experience have demonstrated the effectiveness of homeopathic remedies.
-Further information can be found through:

 Homeopathic Educational Services: